• Skip to primary navigation

-Since 2010, I’ve published my cost of full-time travel; an uncensored breakdown of all my expenses for the year, demonstrating that full-time travel often costs less than living in one place.
-(At the end of this article you’ll find links to cost breakdowns for previous years).
+Since 2010, I’ve published these annual reports; an uncensored breakdown of all my expenses for the year, demonstrating that full-time travel often costs less than living in one place.
+Here is my cost of full-time travel in 2014.

 What I Did in 2014